 This film displayed how different people cope with grief differently, but it doesn’t draw away from the fact that they are dealing with it.
 For Molly, it stunted her emotional growth, as she refused to face reality.
 On the other hand, the absence of Ray’s father caused her to seem ‘grown up’, as she lost the ability to trust others and placed more emphasis on the things that she could rely on — “fundamentals are the building blocks of fun”.

 I didn’t have any major problems with this film, but that final scene completely let me down.
-While I couldn’t be more happy that Molly’s found her calling, I despise the fact that Neal (Jesse Spencer) — a starving musician, who slept with, jilted, and robbed Molly — was seemingly forgiven at the very end.
+While I couldn’t be happier that Molly’s found her calling, I despise the fact that Neal (Jesse Spencer) — a starving musician, who slept with, jilted, and robbed Molly — was seemingly forgiven at the very end.
 After stepping on stage, serenading her, and displaying her father’s memorabilia (for her to, hopefully, take home), everyone’s all filled with smiles and that’s it!

 While nothing’s specifically spelt out to us, we can all assume that such an ending alludes to the outcome of Molly and Neal living happily ever after.
 And that sickens me.
 This is the sleaze who should have cut things off with Molly without keeping her expensive Egyptian cotton sheets, without using it as inspiration for his single, without criticising Molly’s original jacket design, and certainly without turning around to use it as his music video image.
 Neal is a disgusting gigolo who sleeps his way through management because he has no original bright ideas.
 And no woman should ever willingly choose to be with a guy who comes crawling back to her after all of that.
 Especially, if the guy begins to place the blame on her for not wanting his sorry butt back.

-Granted that Molly displayed some serious red flags throughout their relationship, it does not give Neal the right to steal all of her bright ideas, and get away with it.
+Granted that Molly displayed some serious red flags throughout their relationship, it does not give Neal the right to steal all of her bright ideas and get away with them.
 It’s completely fine to dump Molly, she’s bat shit crazy.
 But he can’t criticise her suggestions, use it to get ahead in his career, and then come crawling back to her when it suits his sorry ass.
 She has a life, she’s piecing herself back together, and he has to stay out of it.

-‘Uptown Girls’ wasn’t just about the friendships, romance, and dealing with grief.
+‘Uptown Girls’ wasn’t just about friendships, romance, and dealing with grief.
 It also spoke to viewers who had to deal with busy working parents.
 Despite not being some rich white girl, I was able to relate to the story depicted on screen.
 I grew up in Singapore.
 Both of my parents left for work early and returned home late.
 We didn’t share meals together, except on the weekends, and I barely saw them.
 I spent more time with my live-in maid (yes, it’s extremely common in Singapore) than I did with my parents.
 And if you need a sign to show that the film remains a worthy watch in 2021, here it is: ‘Uptown Girls’ was able to make a middle-class Asian individual feel empathy towards both Molly and Ray.